jaygood/stamplay-foodme/README.md

 ### When a new order is submitted, notify the restaurant owner with an email

-Trigger : Custom Object - New
+Trigger : Custom Object - New instance

 Action: Email - Send Email